-Mystery continues to surround the fate of Malaysia Airlines flight MH370, which disappeared en route from Kuala Lumpur to Beijing on 8 March.
+The Malaysian government has officially declared the disappearance of Malaysian Airlines flight MH370, en route from Kuala Lumpur to Beijing on 8 March 2014, an accident.

-The latest zone is some 1,000km south west of the area which was extensively searched with underwater surveying equipment in April.
+The search zone is some 1,000km south west of the area which was extensively searched with underwater surveying equipment in April.

 00:41, 8 March: Malaysia Airlines Flight MH370 departed from Kuala Lumpur International Airport on Saturday, 8 March (16:41 GMT, 7 March), and was due to arrive in Beijing at 06:30 (22:30 GMT).

 Malaysia Airlines says the plane lost contact less than an hour after takeoff.
 No distress signal or message was sent.

 01:07: The plane sent its last ACARS transmission - a service that allows computers aboard the plane to "talk" to computers on the ground.
 Some time afterwards, it was silenced and the expected 01:37 transmission was not sent.